4 Email Templates to Keep in Touch

 - This approach is easily adopted for press coverage, new customer announcements, new exec hires, etc. Keep the format, completely change the content in those situations.

 - It might be tempting to end with “Let’s schedule a call to discuss” or somesuch.
 Don’t do it.
 Let the person get back to you via email if they want.
 If they do, you are building communication.
-If they don’t, there are more templates below.
+If they don’t, there are more templates below or highlighted in the sidebar here.

 Here’s an Adding Value template to follow a Congratulations opening: